computationalcognitivescience/lovelace/content/_part_ii/proofs.md

 In a direct proof, one can use any formally sound inference to infer a statement.
 However, as illustrated in the Introduction, proof sketches can already be convincing.
 A further formal analysis such as the sequence above may help to further sharpen one's proof.

+### Direct proof example

 Let's also look at an example of a direct proof that is not by illustration.
-Consider the following formalization, a classical graph problem from computer science:
+Consider the following formalization called <span style="font-variant:small-caps;">Vertex Cover</span>, a classical graph problem from computer science.
+A vertex cover takes as input a graph and outputs a subset of vertices that *covers* all edges.

 {% marginfigure 'mn-fig-vc-ill' 'assets/img/vertex_cover_illustration.svg' 'An example instance of <span style="font-variant:small-caps;">Vertex Cover</span>, with vertex set $$V = \{A, B, C, D, E \}$$. $$A$$ is shown to cover edges $$(A, B), (A, C), (A, D)$$.' %}
 {% fproblem Vertex Cover %}
 A graph $$G=(V, E)$$.;;
-An subset of vertices $$V'\subseteq V$$ such that each edge $$e\in E$$ is *covered*.
-Here, $$e=(u, v)$$, and being covered means that either $$u\in V'$$ or $$v\in V'$$.
+An subset of vertices $$V'\subseteq V$$ such that all edges $$e\in E$$ are *covered*.
+Here, $$e=(u, v)$$, and being covered means that either $$u\in V'$$ or $$v\in V'$$ (or both).
 {% endfproblem %}

 {% question %}
 Can you complete the vertex cover in the figure?
 {% hidden Possible solution: %}
 There are several solutions possible.
-Here is a possible solution:<br/>
+Here is a possible solution, can you find another solution?<br/>
 <img src="/lovelace/assets/img/vertex_cover_solution.svg" />
 {% endhidden %}
 {% endquestion %}

 {% stopandthink %}
 Take your solution or the one from above and flip the selected vertices, i.e., if a vertex is red make it white and vice versa.
-Formally, you are taking the complement of $$V'$$.
 What do you observe?
 Why is this the case?
 {% hidden Hint? %}
 Look at the edges between the vertices that are now red in the complement of $$V'$$.
 {% endhidden %}